 In "Doll's House," the nightmares Brute and Glob are hiding in the mind of a little boy named Jed.
 While inside his dreams, the art style, dialogue, and layout shift to resemble that of the classic Little Nemo pages, another comic about dreaming.

-Klarion issue 2 has two major shoutouts: A group of teenage wannabe gangstas that befriend Witch Boy are clearly based on Archie and friends.
+Klarion issue 2 has two major shoutouts: A group of teenage wannabe gangstas that befriend Klarion are clearly based on Archie and friends.
 The second is in a museum of superheroic vehicles- a flying saucer with eyeballs is clearly shown, a nod to Silver Age title Fatman the Human Flying Saucer.